jasonqiu212/feature-branch-workflow/.github/steps/1-create-a-branch.md

 Embarrassed, you want to fix the typo quickly before the world finds out.
 Worried that your fix may break the website on the `main` branch, you decide to try out the feature branch workflow.

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
+1. Open this page in a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
 2. Clone this repository onto your local computer and navigate to the project directory.

 > [!TIP]
 > You may wish to refer to this [guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for more details on cloning a repository.

-3. In your terminal, navigate to the project directory.
-4. Create a new branch called `fix-typo` and switch to the new branch.
-The `fix-typo` branch will be your feature branch for fixing the typo.
+3. Create a new branch called `fix-typo` and switch to the new branch.
+The `fix-typo` branch will be your **feature branch** for fixing the typo.
 In this case, the branch name must be `fix-typo` to trigger the course workflow.

 ```
+# Create a branch called `fix-typo`
 git branch fix-typo

+# Switch to branch `fix-typo`
 git checkout fix-typo
 ```